-Bill Cosby’s fall from grace troubles me on so many fronts.
+Bill Cosby and his fall from grace troubles me on so many fronts.

 Growing up on a University Campus, in Nigeria I knew that it was possible for black people to be well educated and middle class but even so, it was nice to see that reflected in an African American setting on prime time TV.
 It was nice also to see a black man lead a black cast in a very successful show.
 Accordingly, his downfall is another loss for the black community globally.
 I wanted to believe in Dr Huxtable too so it has been personally sad for me too.

 Sexual predation is problem worldwide so it worries me that it took the testimony of 60 women to finally bring Bill Cosby to justice.
 The testimony of two or three should have been enough.
 Based on the stories that keep coming out about the Bill Cosby’s working environment over the decades, it sounds like nobody was willing to confront the situation and that he was protected by a powerful wall of silence.

 Then there is the issue of racism.
 Bill Cosby is worth 400 million USD according to Wikipedia meaning that he could afford the best lawyers.
 There are those that argue that he has been brought down by racism and to that end it did not matter how much money he had in the bank.
 I don’t know what to make of that.
 I know as a lawyer that deep pockets make a big difference in litigation.
 Most people would spend their last penny to clear or keep their good names and I feel that Mr Cosby would have fought as hard as he could.